-David Hilliard Williams is an internationally-known expert in the wireless/mobile communications field and President and Founder of E911-LBS Consulting.
-He specializes in wireless location product and technology development and implementation, as well as mobile location expert witness IP/patent and forensics litigation services involving technologies including Global Positioning Satellite (GPS) systems, Beacon-based systems, Network-Based location determination technologies (TDOA, Cell ID, ECID, AFLT, and others), Wireless 911 (E911 and NG 911), Real-Time Location Systems (RTLS), Radio Frequency Identification (RFID), location-enabled WiFi positioning systems (WPS), Radio Frequency Pattern Matching (RFPM), Bluetooth Low Energy (BLE)/Beacon-based location systems, Ultrawideband (UWB) location systems, Wearable tags/sensor tracking systems, Near Field Communications (NFC), Zigbee, 4G LTE-based and forthcoming 5G location systems, and their various hybrids and combinations.
-He is also a leading expert in location technology issues in the emerging Internet of Things (IoT) and driverless car fields.
+David Hilliard Williams is an internationally-known expert in the wireless/mobile location field and President and Founder of E911-LBS Consulting.
+He specializes in wireless location product and technology strategy development and implementation, as well as Intellectual Property (IP)/patent and location forensics litigation services involving location technologies such as Global Positioning Satellite (GPS) systems; Network-based location determination technologies such as TDOA, ECID, and AFLT; Wireless 911 (E911) and Next Generation 911; Real-Time Location Systems (RTLS), Radio Frequency Identification (RFID) systems, Wi-Fi-based positioning systems (WPS), BLE/Beacon-based location systems, and alternative RTLS (Ultrasound, Infrared); Near Field Communications (NFC); Wearable Tags/Sensor tracking systems; Zigbee; and various hybrids and combinations.

-Mr. Williams has developed and implemented industry-leading product and technology strategies and solutions for numerous LBS applications and markets and provides consulting and research services to some of the leading carriers and enterprises in the U.S., Asia, and Europe.
-He has provided expert witness services and expertise in over 45 Intellectual Property/Patent, anti-trust, and International Trade Commission cases, resulting in numerous successful conclusions/settlements.
-Mr. Williams also provides location-forensic and analysis services in relation to cellphone/GPS tracking/tracing/ monitoring devices and associated systems.
+Mr. Williams has developed and implemented industry-leading product and technology solutions for numerous LBS and IoT applications and markets and provides consulting and research services to some of the leading carriers and enterprises in the U.S., Asia, and Europe.
+He has provided testimony, consulting research, technical expertise and advisory services in over 50 Intellectual Property/Patent, Location Forensic, ITC, and Anti-Trust litigations/cases.

 Wireless 911(also known as E911, or Enhanced 911) is the technology that allows emergency dispatchers know the location of 911 calls coming from cell phones.
 This technology has been rolled out in the U.S. by wireless carriers under a mandate by the Federal Communications Commission, and is being persued in other countries as well.